amol-khedekar/Lamon-Ecom/README.md

 # Lamon-Ecom

+**Lamon Ecom - Online Shopping Store Website**

-Lamon Ecom -Online Shopping Store Website.
-This web app allows customers to buy and sell products on an Online Portal.Through an e-commerce website, a business person can process orders, manage shipping and logistics, and provide customer service.
+Lamon Ecom is a web application that allows customers to buy and sell products on an online portal.
+This comprehensive e-commerce platform enables business owners to process orders, manage shipping and logistics, and provide customer service.
+An admin is responsible for managing categories and products, overseeing customer orders, and accessing order details.

-Admin who has responsibility To manage this web app, can manage categories and products along with ability manage customer orders and know their details.
+## Key Features

+- **Customer Features:**
+  - Browse and search for products.
+  - Add products to the shopping cart.
+  - Checkout and place orders.
+  - View order history.

+- **Seller Features:**
+  - List products for sale.
+  - Manage inventory and update product details.
+  - View and manage orders received.

+- **Admin Features:**
+  - Manage product categories.
+  - Add, update, and delete products.
+  - View and manage customer orders.
+  - Access detailed order information.

-# Technologies
+## Technologies Used

-- ASP.Net - MVC, Web API
+- **ASP.NET - MVC**
-- Entity Framework
+- **Entity Framework**
-- MS SQL Server
+- **MS SQL Server**
-- Identity for User Management
+- **ASP.NET Identity for User Management**
+- **HTML**
+- **CSS**